icons8/lunacy-docs/docs/release-notes/index.md

 ### Improvements and fixes

-- PDF import performance increased.
-Arrangement of pages to grid, if pages count is more than 8, and all of them have equal size
+- PDF import is now faster.
+If a document has more than eight pages of equal size, they are arranged in a grid.
-- SVG import fixes
+- Boolean operations for masks are now calculated more accurately.
-- Effects rendering issues fixed
+- Various minor UI improvements.
-- Minor UI improvements
+- Effects now render correctly.
-- Better calculation of boolean operations for masks
+- Fixed SVG import issues.

 ## 10.8